Where to Buy

 GBM Assessment (Score: 7/10)

 Ernst Jünger's The Worker articulates a vision of total mobilization in which the bourgeois individual gives way to the titanic figure of the Worker-Soldier, a being shaped by technology and destined to forge a post-liberal social order.
-The treatise profoundly influenced Martin Heidegger's thinking on technology and remains a provocative, deeply controversial contribution to twentieth-century political philosophy.
+The treatise shaped Martin Heidegger's thinking on technology and remains a provocative, deeply controversial contribution to twentieth-century political philosophy.

-Published in the final years of the Weimar Republic as Germany's democratic institutions crumbled, The Worker envisions a future beyond both liberal capitalism and Marxist revolution, one defined by the fusion of human will and industrial power.
+Appearing in the final years of the Weimar Republic as Germany's democratic institutions crumbled, The Worker envisions a future beyond both liberal capitalism and Marxist revolution, one defined by the fusion of human will and industrial power.
 Jünger's ideas, forged in his experience as a decorated frontline officer in the First World War, helped shape debates about modernity, technology, and political order that continue in German and European thought.

 Depression-Era Literature, 1931-1932

 The Depression deepens.
 Huxley's Brave New World imagines dystopia through pleasure.
 Celine's Journey revolutionizes French prose.
 Buck bridges East and West.
-Hitler is months from power.
+Schmitt publishes The Concept of the Political the year before Hitler takes power, functioning as both a diagnosis of liberal democracy's crisis and, unwittingly, a blueprint.
 Japan invades Manchuria.
+The Weimar Republic enters its terminal crisis.

 Awards & Adaptations